yashjoshi76/indie-gho/README.md

 https://indie-gho.web.app/

-It exists as a genre specific music recommednation web app built using React Js and css for styling.
+It exists as a genre specific music recommednation web app built using React JS.

 To run on local server: